-We can make changes to the SIPO at any time as long as the changes comply with the Instrument of Appointment.
+We can make changes to the SIPO at any time.
 Any changes are approved by us in accordance with our internal policies and procedures.
 This may include approval by internal committees and forums covering product and investment management (as appropriate to the change).